 1. Standard Operating Procedures (SOP)

 A set of clear and standardized procedures for Halal certification applications has been laid out to ensure consistency and transparency.
-These guidelines are outlined in Appendix I, Appendix II, and Appendix III of the regulation, which detail the service flow, the certification process, and the facilitation methods for MSEs.
+These guidelines are outlined in Appendix I, Appendix II, and Appendix III of the regulation, which detail the service flow, certification process, and facilitation methods for MSEs.

 2. Reference for Service Officers and Recipients